Ramanujan complexes and Golden Gates in PU(3): Abstract

 \section{Abstract}

-In a seminal series of papers from the 80's, Lubotzky, Phillips and Sarnak applied the Ramanujan Conjecture for $GL_{2}$ (Deligne's theorem), to a special arithmetic lattice, which acts simply-transitively on the Bruhat-Tits tree associated with $SL_{2}\left(\mathbb{Q}_{p}\right)$.
-As a result, they obtained explicit Ramanujan Cayley graphs from $PSL_{2}\left(\mathbb{F}_{p}\right)$, as well as optimal topological generators (``Golden Gates'') for the compact Lie group $PU\left(2\right)$.
+In a seminal series of papers from the 80's, Lubotzky, Phillips and Sarnak applied the Ramanujan-Petersson Conjecture for $GL_{2}$ (Deligne's theorem), to a special family of arithmetic lattices, which act simply-transitively on the Bruhat-Tits trees associated with $SL_{2}(\mathbb{Q}_{p})$.
+As a result, they obtained explicit Ramanujan Cayley graphs from $PSL_{2}\left(\mathbb{F}_{p}\right)$, as well as optimal topological generators (``Golden Gates'') for the compact Lie group $PU(2)$.
 In higher dimension, the naive generalization of the Ramanujan Conjecture fails, due to the phenomenon of endoscopic lifts.
-In this paper we overcome this problem for $PU\left(3\right)$ by constructing a family of arithmetic lattices which act simply-transitively on the Bruhat-Tits buildings associated with $SL_{3}(\mathbb{Q}_{p})$ and $SU_{3}(\mathbb{Q}_{p})$, while at the same time do not admit any representation which violates the Ramanujan Conjecture.
-This gives us Ramanujan Cayley complexes from $PSL_{3}(\mathbb{F}_{p})$ and $PU_{3}\left(\mathbb{F}_{p}\right)$, as well as Golden Gates for $PU(3)$.
+In this paper we overcome this problem for $PU_{3}$ by constructing a family of arithmetic lattices which act simply-transitively on the Bruhat-Tits buildings associated with $SL_{3}(\mathbb{Q}_{p})$ and $SU_{3}(\mathbb{Q}_{p})$, while at the same time do not admit any representation which violates the Ramanujan Conjecture.
+This gives us Ramanujan complexes from $PSL_{3}(\mathbb{F}_{p})$ and $PSU_{3}(\mathbb{F}_{p})$, as well as golden gates for $PU(3)$.